flutter/packages/packages/web_pointer_interceptor/README.md

 )
 ```

-The `MouseClickBoundary` widget has a `debug` property, that will render it visibly on the screen.
+The `PointerInterceptor` widget has a `debug` property, that will render it visibly on the screen.
 This is useful to see what the widget is actually covering when used as a layout element.